malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 can be broken into two separate processes, the nucleation rate---the formation of small crystals from the liquid, and the crystal growth rate---the speed at which the bulk crystal grows.
-The reason these two processes are considered separately, is that the nucleation rate is orders of magnitude slower than the crystal growth rate.
+These two processes are considered separately because the nucleation rate is orders of magnitude slower than the crystal growth rate.
 It is the slow nucleation rate that allows liquids to be supercooled.
 Instead of waiting for a statistically unlikely event to occur, crystal growth of experiments uses a seed particle from which the crystal growth can propagate.
-The use of seed crystals,
-in addition to initiating the crystal growth, can also be used to influence the resulting crystal structure, providing another level of control over the growth process.
+Initiating the crystal growth using Seed crystals can influence the resulting crystal structure, providing another level of control over the growth process.
 In other cases, particle impurities in the liquid or tiny scratches in glassware can also act